nest/nest-simulator/doc/guides/spatial/guide_spatially_structured_networks.rst

 Adding masks in a module
 ~~~~~~~~~~~~~~~~~~~~~~~~

-If using Parameters to define a connection boundary is not efficient enough, or
+If using parameters to define a connection boundary is not efficient enough, or
 if you need more flexibility in defining the mask, you have to add a custom
 mask, written in C++, as a part of an extension module.
 For more information
 on writing an extension module, see the section titled `“Writing an Extension Module”